Holes in My Shoes: Summary

 Beers taught himself to walk the steel beams at great heights.
 He went on to become a self-taught structural engineer, and became so accomplished that he was asked to be one of the general foreman on the Manhattan Project in Oak Ridge, Tennessee.
 He worked for Stone & Webster.

 In 1950 Beers was responsible for erecting the famous radio tower spire on top of The Empire State Building, for General Sarnoff and RCA.

 In the 1950s, because he couldn't have children with his wife, he put all his energy into training boxers and showed them at the Westminster Dog Shows throughout the 50s.

 In the 1960s Beers continued in structural engineering work, participating in the erection of Lincoln Center.

 Over his career he worked on NYU, City Hall, The Museum of Modern Art, every Con Edison building, Macy's, Gimbels, George Washington Bridge, The World's Fair, and many more.

 In the 1960s Beers decided to audition for a role in George Segal's film Loving.
 He got the role, acted on the film for 12 days, and proceeded to have minor roles in over 200 films (including 7 Woody Allen films and 5 Arthur Hiller films).
 His biggest role was in a NYU film school short called "Rosey & Jonesy", directed by David Wachs (director of "Holes In My Shoes"), broadcast on PBS's American Playhouse (1984).

 As Beers entered his 80s and 90s, he became a less active, but continued to drive, clean and cook for himself, ride a stationary bike up to 3 miles per day, do his own taxes, wash and iron his clothes, mow his 5 acre of lawn with a tractor, cut down trees.
 The film "Holes In My Shoes" was made when he was 94.
 He made a music video of "When You're Smiling" when he was 97.

 Jack Beers died just before his 99th birthday of natural causes.

 Mayor Bloomberg has recognised him and he has had a day named after him in Oak Ridge, Tennessee.

-"Holes In My Shoes", which aired on PBS WNET 13 (New York).
-100,000 viewers tuned in December 2009.

 Production

 Starring Jack Beers, New York City mayor Michael Bloomberg, Katherine Oliver (NYC Film Commissioner), Arthur Hiller (former Pres of Directors Guild of America), with film clips of Woody Allen and Meryl Streep.
 Shot in New York City, Greenwich, Connecticut and Oak Ridge, Tennessee.
-Directed by David Wachs, winner of 20 international film and TV awards.